Y tu mamá también: Plot

-At a wedding, they meet Luisa, the Spanish wife of Tenoch's cousin, Jano.
-Trying to impress Luisa, the boys talk about a fictitious, secluded beach called Boca del Cielo ("Heaven's Mouth"); however, she initially declines their invitation to accompany them there.
-Later, Luisa visits a doctor; after her appointment, she receives a phone call from a drunken Jano, who tearfully confesses that he cheated on her.
-The next day, Luisa calls Tenoch and asks if their offer to accompany them to the beach is still open.
+During the lavish wedding reception of Tenoch's older sister, they meet Luisa, the Spanish wife of Tenoch's cousin Jano.
+Trying to impress her, the boys describe a fictitious secluded beach called Boca del Cielo ("Heaven's Mouth"), to which they invite her.
+Days later she visits a doctor for some test results, and receives a drunken call from Jano who tearfully confesses an infidelity.
+The next day, she takes Tenoch and Julio up on their invitation.

-Although Julio and Tenoch have little idea where they will actually go, the three set off, driving through rural Mexico.
-They talk about their relationships and sexual experiences to pass the time: the boys boast about their exploits, while Luisa speaks of Jano and recalls her first love, who died in a motorcycle accident.
+Even though Julio and Tenoch know it to be an aimless trip, the three set off and drive through rural Mexico.
+The teenagers talk about their friendship and, when asked by Luisa, boast about their sexual exploits.
+Luisa speaks of Jano and recalls her first love, who died in a motorcycle accident.
+During one of their stops, Luisa leaves a message on Jano's answering machine explaining that she has left him.